Founded in 1900, the School of Business established one of the first five business programs in the nation. That entrepreneurial spirit remains strong.

-- Students demonstrate ability to diagnose and solve problems by drawing on accumulated knowledge, understanding correlation vs. causation, integrating inductive and deductive reasoning, and being aware of perceptual and conceptual biases that can affect individual and group decision-making and knowing how to correct these biases.
+- Demonstrate ability to diagnose and solve problems by drawing on accumulated knowledge, understanding correlation vs. causation, integrating inductive and deductive reasoning, and being aware of perceptual and conceptual biases that can affect individual and group decision-making and knowing how to correct these biases.

-- Students demonstrate ability to synthesize data and inputs from multiple sources to analyze business problems.
+- Demonstrate ability to synthesize data and inputs from multiple sources to analyze business problems.

-- Students demonstrate ability to derive valid inferences from data and make recommendations based on marginal analysis of costs and benefits.
+- Demonstrate ability to derive valid inferences from data and make recommendations based on marginal analysis of costs and benefits.

-- Students communicate clearly and effectively as managers in professional settings to meet organizational goals.
+- Communicate clearly and effectively as managers in professional settings to meet organizational goals.

 - Persuasive skills in verbal and written communication.